AdobeDocs/audience-manager.en/help/using/features/destinations/people-based-destinations-overview.md

 ---
 description: Use people-based destinations to send first-party audience segments to people-based environments.
 These environments are closed ecosystems belonging to one entity that controls the content that is being displayed within it.
-They include social platforms such as Facebook, email marketing, mobile messaging, and other platforms that rely on customer accounts to personalize the displayed content.
+They include social platforms such as Facebook, and other platforms that rely on customer accounts to personalize the displayed content.
 seo-description: Use people-based destinations to send first-party audience segments to people-based environments.
 These environments are closed ecosystems belonging to one entity that controls the content that is being displayed within it.
-They include social platforms such as Facebook, email marketing, mobile messaging, and other platforms that rely on customer accounts to personalize the displayed content.
+They include social platforms such as Facebook, and other platforms that rely on customer accounts to personalize the displayed content.
 seo-title: People-Based Destinations Overview and Use Cases
 solution: Audience Manager
 title: Overview and Use Cases